jbinfo/linkedin_sales_navigator_scraper/README.md

 - Company name
 - Company profile URL

+Accounts extractor, extract these fields:
+- companyId
+- name
+- companyType
+- emails => ONLY IF COMPANY DESCRIPTION CONTAINS EMAILS!!
+- size
+- industry
+- location
+- country
+- geographicArea
+- city
+- postalCode
+- line2
+- line1
+- founded
+- followerCount
+- website
+- staffCount
+- description
+- profileLink

 ## Purchase
-If you're interesting to purchase this scraper, please drop me a message here: [http://pph.me/baazzilhassan](http://pph.me/baazzilhassan) hit the contact button OR via my email address, you can find it in my Github profile: [https://github.com/jbinfo](https://github.com/jbinfo)
+If you’re interesting to purchase this tool, please follow this link http://goo.gl/xqeQU2 and click on the buy button, money is in escrow until you’re satisfied and then accept the invoice.

-You can customize the scraper, just be more specific in you message, in order to undertand your requirements, thank you.
+You can customize this tool, by extracting more data or integrating some APIs to look for emails or push extracted leads to a CRM, you can drop me a message via the contact button on this page http://goo.gl/xqeQU2, just be more specific in you message, in order to understand your requirements, thank you.

 ## Support
 The scraper come with a documentation.